tamirc3/HW2QueueService/README.md

 ## How to run:

+rung the PS script Assignment2.ps1, the script will create:

+1.Resource group

+2.App service plan

+3.Queue node

+4.Worker node

+5.Queue service api x 2

+6.Traffic manager node

 ## design
-in our implemntaiton we crated the following nodes:
+In our implemntaiton we crated the following nodes:

 1.Worker node- this node will take the message from the 'requests' queue proccess the message and place the response in the 'completed' queue